Former Hibs striker and ex-Easter Road trialist caught up in shocking Melbourne derby scenes

-Former Hibs striker caught up in Melbourne derby protests as ex-Easter Road trialist is attacked by bin
+Former Hibs striker caught up in shocking Melbourne derby scenes as ex-Easter Road trialist is hit by metal bucket

-One of Australia’s biggest derby matches was abandoned on Saturday after supporters invaded the pitch and attacked players during shocking scenes at AAMI Park.
+One of Australia’s biggest derby matches was abandoned on Saturday after supporters invaded the pitch and attacked a player during shocking scenes at AAMI Park.

 Like many A-League matches this weekend, supporters of both Melbourne City and Melbourne Victory had vowed to stage a demonstration in the 20th minute of the game to show their opposition to the decision to award the next three Grand Finals to Sydney after New South Wales paid AUS$10 million for the privilege.
 Since the A-League was established in 2005, clubs need to earn the right to host the showpiece event based on their performance in the finals series.
 The decision to host the 2023, 2024, and 2025 editions in Sydney goes against tradition and has already been shouted down by supporters and players alike who have turned on the Australian Professional Leagues (APL) body.